Adamko5/NextJsDrinkingGame/markdowns/file_structure.md

 - src/components/Roster.tsx
   - Roster display used by host and optionally client
+  - Now styled with its own CSS module and shows player class icons

 ## src/lib (shared client-side utilities)

 - src/lib/wsClient.ts
   - Client WebSocket wrapper with exponential backoff reconnect, JOIN with rejoinKey, send/receive envelope, compute single clock offset using `serverNow` from `JOIN_OK`
 - src/lib/storage.ts
   - Small helpers for localStorage management (rejoinKey, cached form inputs)
 - src/lib/timeout.ts (optional)
   - Utilities to render deadlines consistently given serverNow + client offset
+- src/lib/classes.ts
+  - Defines the `GameClass` interface and exports an array of available classes.
+  - Used on both the client and host to display class names and images.

+## New components

+- `src/components/ClassPicker.tsx`
+  - Client-side component that renders a carousel to pick a class.
+  - Uses left/right arrows to cycle through the pre-defined classes, showing image, name and description.
+- `src/components/ClassPicker.module.css`
+  - Styles for the class picker component.
+- `src/components/JoinClient.module.css`
+  - Styles for the phone join screen with larger form controls and button.
+- `src/components/HostLobby.module.css`
+  - Styles for the host lobby UI on the TV, increasing readability for a large screen.
+- `src/components/Roster.module.css`
+  - Styles for the roster list; displays player name, connection status and class avatar in a clear, TV-friendly format.

 ## public/

 - Static assets (icons, images, QR fallbacks)
+- Added `/public/classes/` containing placeholder images for each class.

 ## markdowns/

 - file_structure.md (this file)
 - design-notes.md (optional)